 Bitewing x-rays check the molars of a given side of your face, and are a little bit bigger and more complex than single tooth x-rays.
 These x-rays give an idea about what is going on in the back of the head, and how the teeth align and how the molars are doing.
 Usually, bitewing x-rays can give us information about the top and bottom row of teeth, the jawbones, and about how well the teeth align.
 These are frequently used in orthodontics, but can be used for tooth extractions and root canals.Book Cost

 Panoramic dental x-rays allow the dentist to view all of your teeth, their relation to one another, and how they are positioned in your jawbone.
-They are an overview of all of your teeth, form the front, and they can give the dentist a very precise idea of how your teeth are aligned to one another, if you have an infection, and what lies beneath your gum line, so that no surprises are had when the dentist ventures there.
+They are an overview of all of your teeth, form the front, and they can give the dentist a very precise idea of how your teeth are aligned with one another.
+It will also reveal any infection, and what lies beneath your gum line, so that no surprises are had when the dentist ventures there.
 These types of dental x-rays can become necessary with orthodontic treatment, complicated oral surgery and wisdom tooth extractions, and many other dental treatments.Book Cost

 While all x-rays, including dental x-rays are carcinogenic, they are no more harmful to your health than a walk in any European city that has car traffic.
 The idea that x-rays are harmful has been hyped out of proportion on the internet, and as a result many people are afraid of getting dental x-rays.
 They are necessary, and having an active bacterial infection in your mouth is a thousand times worse than a short blast of gamma radiation every few years.Book Cost